February 26, 2025

 Loss of control: When a company uses factoring, it loses control of the collection process.
 The factoring company assumes responsibility for collecting customer payments, which can make it more difficult for the company to maintain good customer relations.

-Reduced flexibility: Factoring is a short-term solution, and companies must constantly find new invoices to pay in order to maintain their cash flow.
+Reduced flexibility: Factoring is a short-term solution, and companies must constantly find new invoices to make in order to maintain their cash flow.
 This can be a significant burden for companies with fluctuating sales.

 Not suitable for companies with bad credit: Factoring is based on the creditworthiness of customers, not the company itself.
 This means that companies with poor credit or a small volume of accounts receivable may not be able to use this type of financing.